loftyshaky/empty-new-tab-page/README.md

-A browser extension that replaces the default new tab page with a blank page but doesn't change its favicon.
+A browser extension that enables you to replace the default new tab page with a blank page while retaining the default favicon.
+Supports dark mode.

 ## Links